1990 San Marino Grand Prix: Pre-qualifying report

 The Friday morning pre-qualifying session took shape very soon into the one-hour session, after both AGS cars dropped out almost immediately.
 The team had brought their new JH25 car to this race, but Yannick Dalmas was withdrawn due to a hand injury he suffered in a testing accident, and Gabriele Tarquini's car failed on its first lap with a fuel pressure issue.
 This left seven cars in the session, three of which were uncompetitive.

 The Larrousse-Lola team also brought a new car to the Grand Prix, the LC90.
 As at the previous race in Brazil, they finished first and second, with Éric Bernard nearly a second faster than his team-mate Aguri Suzuki.
 The updated Osella FA1ME of Olivier Grouillard was third fastest, a fraction ahead of Roberto Moreno in the EuroBrun.

-Apart from the AGS cars, the other runners who failed to pre-qualify included Bertrand Gachot in the Coloni, which, despite revised aerodynamics and a 23kg weight reduction, was still seven seconds away from Bernard's time.
+Apart from the AGS cars, the other runners who failed to pre-qualify included Bertrand Gachot in the Coloni, which, despite revised aerodynamics and a 23 kg weight reduction, was still seven seconds away from Bernard's time.
 Even slower was Claudio Langes in the other EuroBrun, down in sixth place.
 At the Life team, Bruno Giacomelli drove the L190 for the first time, having replaced Gary Brabham.
 A drivebelt failed on the Italian's very slow first lap, and the car did not reappear for the rest of the session.